-UPDATED: 10 December 2020 – The government has given businesses some much-needed breathing space by extending measures from the Corporate Insolvency and Governance Act.
+UPDATED: 25 March 2021 – The government has given businesses more breathing space by further extending measures from the Corporate Insolvency and Governance Act.

-A number of measures introduced in the Corporate Insolvency and Governance Act to protect businesses from insolvency were due to expire at the end of the year.
-However, the following have now been extended:
+A number of measures introduced in the Corporate Insolvency and Governance Act to protect businesses from insolvency, which were due to expire on 31 March 2021.
+However, the following have now been extended once again:

-The above extended measures follow on from The Corporate Insolvency and Governance Act 2020 (Coronavirus) (Suspension of Liability for Wrongful Trading and Extension of the Relevant Period) Regulations 2020 (SI 2020/1349), which came into force on 26 November 2020 - renewing the suspension of wrongful trading liability for directors to 30 April 2021.
+The above extended measures follow on from The Corporate Insolvency and Governance Act 2020 (Coronavirus) (Suspension of Liability for Wrongful Trading and Extension of the Relevant Period) Regulations 2020 (SI 2020/1349).
+This came into force on 26 November 2020 - renewing the suspension of wrongful trading liability for directors to 30 June 2021.

-The Corporate Insolvency and Governance Act 2020 received royal assent and came into force from 26 June 2020.
+The Corporate Insolvency and Governance Act 2020 received royal assent and came into force on 26 June 2020.

-Central to this new legislation is a new moratorium, which will give a company in financial distress a 20-business day breathing space from creditor enforcement action, which can be extended for up to a year with the consent of creditors.
+Central to this new legislation is a new moratorium, which will give a company in financial distress a 20-business day breathing space from creditor enforcement action.
+This can be extended for up to a year with the consent of creditors.

 What impact could the moratorium have on the business world?